twilday09/Lambda-Notes/CodingPhase/Future-Proof-JavaScript/README.md

   * Operators

 * Numbers (Integers)
-  * What do integers look like?
   * Interger methods
   * Integer excercises
   * Answers to Integer Excercises

 * Strings
-  * What are strings used for?
   * Methods for strings
   * String excercise